 Most of these you should have in your cupboard.
 Mix break up any clumps and mix together.
 If you make these quite often I like to make a really large batch and store in a sealed plastic container.
 Then you don’t have to measure anything the next time you want to make it.

 - Salt and pepper of course

 - Chili powder or cayenne pepper, more or less depending on your taste buds

 - Coarse salt is best

+The ones listed above are perfect I am telling you.
 Use a small bowl to combine it all together, then rub your spice blend on to your chicken or steak.
 We used most of these for our fajita seasoning mix recipe here, with a bit of olive oil so it would adhere well.

 Leftovers store in an airtight container well.
 Or make a large batch and just use what you need that night, then keep the rest in your spice cabinet marked fajita seasoning recipe mix.

 How long should you leave dry rub on steak?